duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 <img src='{{site.baseurl}}/docs/img/Rover/img15.png' width='800' />

+To learn more about customising the scripts of the widgets please go to the [How to use Scriptable Widgets](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/scriptable-widgets/) tutorial.

 ##### Language details
 The scripting environment is based on the environment provided by ImageJ.
-Language specific features can be found in the [ImageJ documentation](https://imagej.net/Scripting#Supported_languages).
+Language specific features can be found in the [ImageJ documentation](https://imagej.net/Scripting#Supported_languages). **Mars** supports scripting in Python and Groovy.

 **Python**